Popup Timing Strategy: How to Get It Right for Maximum Opt-in Rates

 Achieving the perfect popup timing is a delicate dance that requires a nuanced understanding of your audience and their user behavior.
 It involves striking a balance between making an impression early enough to capture visitor attention and not interrupting the natural flow of exploration.

-Luckily it’s not rocket science.
+Luckily, it’s not rocket science.
 You can just follow the popup best practices below to create perfectly timed popups!

 How to find the best time to display popups?

-There’s really no one “right popup timing strategy” that works for each and every popup.
+There’s really no one “right popup timing strategy” that works for each and every website popup.
 It depends on the call to action and the target audience for your campaign.

 1. Consider your goal